 Apple Maps (iOS): These inbuilt maps are nice to look at, but severely lack detail when compared to Google.
 Having said that, we have found that Apple maps are sometimes randomly better in rural areas!
 Like Google Maps, you can set up the turn-by-turn navigation while you are on wifi – it will then be able to navigate you to your destination without an internet connection.

 Google Maps (iOS/Android): Easily the most elegant and up-to-date of all smartphone maps, they are best used with data.
-It is possible to save the maps in the cache (to view it offline) – while you have an internet connection, view the regions you'll be travelling, zooming into the areas you need the most detail.
-The turn-by-turn directions to places works offline if you search for them while you're connected to wifi, but we haven't tried it out.
+It’s also possible to save the Google Maps in the cache (to view it offline).
+While you have an internet connection, zoom in on a part of a map that you want to save.
+Type “OK Maps” (minus the quotes) and hit Search and you can save highly detailled maps out at 15km if you need.
+Google Maps also allows you to view larger regions offline, by caching any areas you view; just remember to zoom into any areas you’ll need to view in more detail later.
+The turn-by-turn directions even works offline if you search for them while you’re connected to wifi and continue travelling without.
 App Store Rating: 4.5/5

 Turn-by-Turn GPS Navigation

 Get on-the-go directions from your app